phpMussel/phpMussel/_docs/readme.en.txt

  Scanning of file uploads is automated and enabled by default, so nothing is required on your behalf for this particular function.

- However, you're also able to instruct phpMussel to scan for files, directories or archives that you implicitly specify.
-To do this, firstly, you'll need to ensure that the appropriate configuration is set in the "phpmussel.ini" file (cleanup must be disabled), and when done, in a php file that's hooked to phpMussel, use the following function in your code:
+ However, you're also able to instruct phpMussel to scan specific files, directories and/or archives.
+To do this, firstly, you'll need to ensure that the appropriate configuration is set in the "phpmussel.ini" file (cleanup must be disabled), and when done, in a PHP file that's hooked to phpMussel, use the following function in your code:

  phpMussel($what_to_scan,$output_type,$output_flatness);